IHE/ITI.SeR/SeR.md

 This transaction is used by the Authorization Decisions Verifier to query for authorization decisions, granted and managed by the Authorization Decisions Manager.
-These authorization decisions are created for an entity that is authorized to disclose specific documents.
+These authorization decisions are created for an Requester Entity that is authorized to disclose specific documents.

-The Authorization Decisions Verifier asks for authorizations based on the Requester Entity and other attributes suitable for a given use case.
+The information required to perfom Access Decision shall be conveyed with the Authorization Decisions Query [ITI-79] request, i.e., the identifier of the Requester Entity and other attributes required for a given use case.

 This transaction is based on SOAP v1.2 exchange protocol and Synchronous Web services (see [ITI TF-2: Appendix V](https://profiles.ihe.net/ITI/TF/Volume2/ch-V.html)).